robnolen/aws-security-workshops/threat-detection-wksp/README.md

 ### Scenario

 Your company is new to the cloud and has recently performed a lift-and-shift of your infrastructure for piloting purposes.
-You are a systems administrator and have been tasked with maintaining the environment in AWS.
+You are a systems administrator and have been tasked with security monitoring within your AWS environment.
 As part of that maintenance you are also responsible for responding to any security event in your environment.

 ### Architecture overview